moondance-labs/tanssi-docs/builders/tanssi-network/networks/dancebox/demo-evm-containerchain.md

 ![Request tokens](/images/builders/network/networks/dancebox/demo/demo-2.webp)

-Your tokens will be disbursed shortly, and you can verify your TANGO token balances by looking up your address on the [explorer](https://3001-blockscout.a.dancebox.tanssi.network/){target=\_blank}.
+Your tokens will be disbursed shortly, and you can verify your TANGO token balance by looking up your address on the [explorer](https://3001-blockscout.a.dancebox.tanssi.network/){target=\_blank}.

 ## Quick Start {: #quick-start }